-“Never underestimate the importance of talking to fellow students, professors and alumni about their views and experiences in the world of sustainability as the information that you gain from them supplement the academic part of the program and lead to a more holistic learning experience.”
+“Never underestimate the importance of talking to fellow students, professors and alumni about their views and experiences in the world of sustainability as the information that you gain from them supplements the academic part of the program and leads to a more holistic learning experience.”

 Application Process for International Students

 International Transcripts From institutions outside the U.S. or Canada